novaek/NOV_Video_Encoder/README.md

 - Check its number of frames (up to 65535, almost 45m30s) but developpement can change this limite
 - My own filetype (not a different extension but a different way to handle data)
 - Check the number of frames
+- Optimise the data within the file : homemade Delta frame methode + other solutions I will find (WIP)
+- Get a video Output from a file (most useful I'd say)

 ## *2) What do I plan to add ?:*
 I plan to add the followings

 - Video encoding : video feed to encoded file using my method
-- Optimise the data within the file : homemade Delta frame methode + other solutions I will find
-- Get a video Output from a file (most useful I'll say)

 ## *3) What I won't implement ?*